AriFordsham/GHCWiki/safe-haskell.md

 ## Implementation details

-An interface file should record whether a module is safe.
-When the module is safe, the interface file should additionally include a set of trusted modules on which the module depends.
+- An interface file should record whether a module is safe.
+When the module is safe, the interface file should additionally include a set of trusted modules on which the module depends.  **SLPJ:what is the function of the "set of trusted modules on which it depends"?**

-A module compiled with `-XTrusted` should be marked safe; its set of trusted modules should contain itself and only itself.
+- A module compiled with `-XTrusted` should be marked safe; its set of trusted modules should contain itself and only itself.

-A module compiled with `-XSafe` should only be able to import modules that are marked safe.
+- A module compiled with `-XSafe` should only be able to import modules that are marked safe.
 Its set of trusted modules should be the union of the trusted sets of all the modules it imports.

-Either `-XSafe` should disallow ` {-# LANGUAGE MagicHash #-} ` pragmas, or the `GHC.Prim` module might need to be split into two modules, `GHC.Prim.Unsafe` and `GHC.Prim`, where only the latter is safe.
+- Either `-XSafe` should disallow ` {-# LANGUAGE MagicHash #-} ` pragmas, or the `GHC.Prim` module might need to be split into two modules, `GHC.Prim.Unsafe` and `GHC.Prim`, where only the latter is safe. **SLPJ: why?
+Surely we just make GHC.Prim unsafe?
+So you can't import it.**

-`-XSafe` should disallow the `FFI`, `TemplateHaskell`, `OverlappingInstances`, `StandaloneDeriving`, `GeneralizedNewtypeDeriving`, and `CPP` language extensions, as well as `RULES` and `SPECIALIZE` pragmas.
+- `-XSafe` should disallow the `FFI`, `TemplateHaskell`, `OverlappingInstances`, `StandaloneDeriving`, `GeneralizedNewtypeDeriving`, and `CPP` language extensions, as well as `RULES` and `SPECIALIZE` pragmas.

-`OPTIONS_GHC` pragmas will have to be filtered.
+- `OPTIONS_GHC` pragmas will have to be filtered.
 Some options, (e.g., -fno-warn-unused-do-bind) are totally fine, but many others are likely problematic (e.g., `-cpp`, which provides access to the local file system at compilation time, or `-F` which allows an arbitrary file to be executed, possibly even one named `/afs/`... and hence entirely under an attacker's control).

-Libraries will progressively need to be updated to export safe interfaces, which may require moving unsafe functions into separate modules, or adding new ` {-# LANGUAGE Safe #-} ` modules that re-export a safe subset of symbols.
+- Libraries will progressively need to be updated to export safe interfaces, which may require moving unsafe functions into separate modules, or adding new ` {-# LANGUAGE Safe #-} ` modules that re-export a safe subset of symbols.
 Ideally, most modules in widely-used libraries would eventually contain either ` {-# LANGUAGE Safe -#} ` or ` {-# LANGUAGE Trusted -#} ` pragmas, except for internal modules or a few modules exporting unsafe symbols.
 Maybe haddock could add some indicator to make it obvious which modules are safe.

-The `-XTrusted` command-line option and corresponding pragma do not increase what a module can do--the only effect is to mark the module's interface file as safe.
+- The `-XTrusted` command-line option and corresponding pragma do not increase what a module can do--the only effect is to mark the module's interface file as safe.
 In particular, if both `-XTrusted` and `-XSafe` are supplied, then any unsafe actions will still cause a compilation error.
 A plausible use for both pragmas simultaneously is to prune the list of trusted modules--for instance if a module imports a bunch of trusted modules but does not use any of their trusted features, or only uses those features in a very limited way.
 If the code happens also to be safe, the programmer may want to add `-XSafe` to catch accidental unsafe actions.

-It might be nice to add a third option, ` {-# LANGUAGE Unsafe -#} `, which prevents a module from compiling with `-XSafe` and disables the `-XTrusted` option so that the interface file is guaranteed not to be marked safe.
+- It might be nice to add a third option, ` {-# LANGUAGE Unsafe -#} `, which prevents a module from compiling with `-XSafe` and disables the `-XTrusted` option so that the interface file is guaranteed not to be marked safe.
 This option could be used in seemingly safe modules that export constructors that would cause other modules to do unsafe things.
 (The `PS` constructor discussed above is an example of a dangerous constructor that could potentially be defined in a module that happily compiles with `-XSafe`.)
 This isn't strictly necessary, since one could always just enable another extension such as `FFI`, but having a specific `Unsafe` language option seems cleaner.

 ## References